 With Premiere Pro, you can work with multiple tracks at once, making it a better choice for people looking to create a more extended video project.

-If your projects involve multiple clips, Premiere Pro might be best for editing video.
+If your projects involve multiple clips, Adobe Premiere Pro might be best for editing video.
 Premiere Pro allows you to have many different projects opened simultaneously, while After Effects opens only one project.

 Working with other third-party plugins and tools